katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.6.rst

 * The ``k8s`` module may not accept resources where the ``api_version`` has been changed to match the shortened version in the Kubernetes Python client.
 You should now specify the proper full Kubernetes ``api_version`` for a resource.
 * The ``k8s`` module can now process multi-document YAML files if they are passed with the ``src`` parameter.
 It will process each document as a separate resource.
 Resources provided inline with the ``resource_definition`` parameter must still be a single document.
 * The ``k8s`` module will not automatically change ``Project`` creation requests into ``ProjectRequest`` creation requests as the ``openshift_raw`` module did.
 You must now specify the ``ProjectRequest`` kind explicitly.
-* The ``k8s`` module will not automatically remove secrets from the Ansible return values (and by extension the log).
+* The ``k8s`` module will not automatically remove secrets from the Assible return values (and by extension the log).
 In order to prevent secret values in a task from being logged, specify the ``no_log`` parameter on the task block.
 * The ``k8s_scale`` module now supports scalable OpenShift objects, such as ``DeploymentConfig``.
 * The ``lineinfile`` module was changed to show a warning when using an empty string as a regexp.
   Since an empty regexp matches every line in a file, it will replace the last line in a file rather